Category: Arizona

 Here’s a model they put up of the inside of Montezuma Castle after they stopped letting people go inside.

-The Dude and Littlest are standing in front of some Arizona Sycamore trees.
-I love the way the bark looks camouflaged!
+Alex and Nicholas are standing in front of some Arizona Sycamore trees.
+We loved the way the bark looks camouflaged!

 The boys ended up with a pretty cool badge.
 We actually had to buy the one in the picture, but since they completed the booklet and got the free badge, they decided they should have the cooler badge too.
 We don’t see these badges much.
 Some parks won’t put them out for sale because they don’t want just anyone to get one.